 5. Cajun Food Was Developed in Isolation

 Cajun cooking has become perhaps overly identified with New Orleans, causing many to think that Cajun food is food that originates there.
 Cajun country is, on the other hand, the countryside, and is also called Acadiana.
-This region is centered in the southern part of the state, and is centered in the Lafayette region in Louisiana but stretches all the way to Texas, covering Comprising 22 parishes, it starts at the Gulf and stretches and around 100 miles North.
+In Louisiana, this region is centered in the southern part of the state, in the Lafayette region, but stretches all the way to Texas, covering Comprising 22 parishes, and starting at the Gulf stretches around 100 miles North.

 This region was originally settled by people from Nova Scotia, Canada, who were forced out when it was taken by the British in 1713.
 Those who refused to play by the British rules, which included renouncing their faith and making oaths of allegiance.
-They were forced out and some settled in what was to become "Cajun Country" in a region called Atakapa, named after the Native Americans who lived there, West of New Orleans.
-This region became known as Acadania, and the dependents are the largest minority French speakers in the United States.
-The word 'cajun' is just a contraction of Acadian.
+They were forced out and some settled in what was to become “Cajun Country” in a region called Atakapa, named after the Native Americans who lived there, West of New Orleans.
+This area later became known as Acadania, and the descendants of the original settlers are the largest minority of French speakers in the United States.
+The word ‘cajun’ is just a contraction of Acadian.

 However, since so many of the names were changed to sound more French, and their cultures were eventually absorbed and assimilated, it is hard to identify the other influences in Cajun cooking.
 In fact, many “Cajuns” with French sounding names do not realize their heritage is not, in fact, French!